 We continue to invest significantly in our facilities to support excellence and inclusivity across all areas of College life.

 As part of our commitment to girls’ and mixed sports, the Pink Pavilion was refurbished and reopened in 2024 as the Potter Pavilion – a fully inclusive space for all cricketers.
 The renaming honours the extraordinary contribution of Chris Potter and his family to Wellington over the past 90 years.
-Looking ahead, 12 new tennis and netball courts are set to be completed by the end of 2025, and a third AstroTurf pitch is scheduled for early 2026.
+12 new tennis and netball courts were completed in 2025, and a third AstroTurf pitch is scheduled for early 2026.

 Our campus development plan, aligned with the College’s strategic vision and purpose, continues to transform the student experience.

 We are proud to have opened the new Raglan House – a modern, central, and fit-for-purpose home for our day boys – located on the site of the former Old Laundry.
-Alongside it stands Elizabeth House, our pioneering 18th boarding house and first co-educational Sixth Form House, which provides a more integrated experience for Sixth Form joiners and supports our goal of achieving a 50/50 gender balance across the school.
+Alongside it stands Elizabeth House, our pioneering 18th boarding house and first co-educational Sixth Form House, which provides a more integrated experience for Sixth Form joiners.

-Looking ahead, we are excited to announce plans to extend the Sports Centre.
-This ambitious development will include a second, larger dance studio and significantly enhanced gym and conditioning facilities.
-These upgrades will support the growing number of pupils engaged in sport, dance, and physical wellbeing, ensuring that all students have access to exceptional resources.
+Looking ahead, we are excited to announce plans to extend the Sports Centre and to build a dedicated centre for the Life Beyond Wellington programme.
+The Sports Centre development will include a second, larger dance studio and significantly enhanced gym and conditioning facilities.
+These upgrades will support the growing number of pupils engaged in sport, dance and physical wellbeing, ensuring that all students have access to exceptional resources.

 Investing in Research & Development

-The Bridge, Wellington’s new centre for educational research and professional learning, is now open.
-It exists to connect research and classroom practice; to support collaboration between novice and expert; and to act as a bridge between Wellington and our wider educational community, both in the UK and across our international family of schools.
+The Bridge, Wellington’s centre for educational research and professional learning, exists to connect research and classroom practice; to support collaboration between novice and expert; and to act as a bridge between Wellington and our wider educational community, both in the UK and across our international family of schools.

 The Bridge is our educational R&D department, designed to support staff in becoming the very best teachers they can be so that Wellingtonians become the very best learners they can be.
 It offers a wide range of professional development opportunities, from in-person workshops and coaching to online courses and conferences and forms a core part of our ongoing commitment to outstanding teaching and learning.